neumino/neumino.github.io/movies.md

-### Holmes and Watson
+### Destroyer
-*Released on 2018-12-25, vote average 10*
+*Released on 2018-12-25, vote average 7.5*

-Detective Sherlock Holmes and Dr. John Watson join forces to investigate a murder at Buckingham Palace.
-They soon learn that they have only four days to solve the case, or the queen will become the next victim.
+Erin Bell is an LAPD detective who, as a young cop, was placed undercover with a gang in the California desert with tragic results.
+When the leader of that gang re-emerges many years later, she must work her way back through the remaining members and into her own history with them to finally reckon with the demons that destroyed her past.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/brjkpRBpFnc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/bqHaLUoiWZU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>